Michel Ocelot: Biography

+Education and Short Films (1980s)

 He was born in 1943 to a Catholic family then in Villefranche-sur-Mer, on the French Riviera, who relocated to Guinea, West Africa for much of his childhood, moving back to Anjou in France during his adolescence.
 As a teenager he played with and created toy theatre productions and was inspired to become an animator through viewing Hermína Týrlová's Vzpoura hraček (The Revolt of Toys, 1946) and discovering a book on DIY stop motion animation.
 He was never formally taught animation, however, and instead studied the decorative arts, first at the Ecole régionale des Beaux-Arts in Angers, then the École nationale supérieure des arts décoratifs in Paris and the California Institute of the Arts in Los Angeles.
 He now lives and operates from an atelier-apartment in Paris.

+In 1976, he created the series The Adventures of Gédéon (based on Benjamin Rabier), then his first professionally produced short film, The Three Inventors, was produced in 1979 by AAA (which also produced Jacques Rouxel, the creator of the Shadoks).
+He received an award at the BAFTA that same year for this film in London.

+In 1983, he won the César Award for Best Animated Short Film for The Legend of the Poor Hunchback, also produced by AAA.

+Feature Films and Success (1990s-2000s)

+In 1994, Michel Ocelot was elected president of the International Animated Film Association (ASIFA) for two terms.